epam/edp-install/docs/operator-guide/install-edp.md

         --from-literal=username=<tenant_db_username> \
         --from-literal=password=<tenant_db_password>

 4. For EDP, it is required to have Keycloak access to perform the integration.
-Create a secret with user and password provisioned in the step 2 of the [Keycloak Configuration](./install-keycloak.md#configuration) section for details.
+Create a secret with user and password provisioned in the step 2 of the [Keycloak Configuration](./install-keycloak.md#configuration) section.

       kubectl -n <edp-project> create secret generic keycloak \
         --from-literal=username=<username> \